VictorLi08/ZerzuraKit/README.md

 # ZerzuraKit
+---
+***Warning***
+ZerzuraKit is currently under active development and is being distributed in a pre-release state with incomplete testing.
+Unexpected behavior is normal as functionality is refined.
+Please contribute by opening an issue.

+Thanks!
+---

 ZerzuraKit is a versatile framework for iOS and macOS that bundles a diverse set of methods and extensions into a streamlined package.
 Build your apps faster with an extensive library of handy methods that allow you to conveniently implement complex functionality using intuitive and lightweight syntax.

 Features: